oceanhackweek/oceanhackweek.github.io/_pages/01-applicants.md

 ---
 layout: applicant
 title: Information for Applicants
+description: <b>Due to COVID-19, there will be no in-person event in 2020.
+    A virtual event around August is being discussed.
+    Applications will open soon.
+    Please check back in early May.</b><br><br>

-description: In OceanHackWeek we will explore the intersection of data science
-            and oceanography through tutorials and hands-on “hacking” projects.
+    In OceanHackWeek we will explore the intersection of data science and oceanography through tutorials and hands-on “hacking” projects.
     To best benefit from the program, participants are expected to have some experience with Python programming and data analysis.
 permalink: applicant-info.html
 image: ohw18-hacking2.JPG

 ---

+**Due to COVID-19, there will be no in-person event in 2020.
+A virtual event around August is being discussed.
+Applications will open soon.
+Please check back in early May.**

 In Oceanhackweek we will explore the intersection of data science and oceanography through tutorials and hands-on “hacking” projects.
 In tutorials, we will learn data science tools, cloud computing, visualization, and a suite of software assets to interact with data sets of complex temporal-spatial structures or high volume.
 In project sessions, we will immediately put these skills to use by implementing research, computation, or visualization ideas in a group setting.
 To best benefit from the program, participant are expected to have some experience with Python programming and data analysis.

-If you are ready to apply, please use the application form [https://form.jotform.com/oceanhack/2020](https://form.jotform.com/oceanhack/2020)

 ---

 ## FAQs

+**Q: How will the coronavirus (COVID-19) impact OceanHackweek plans?**

+**2020-4-23.** We are monitoring the COVID-19 situation and are in ongoing discussions about its impact on plans for a virtual event in 2020 and in-person events in 2021.
+Please check this web site regularly for updates.
+To stay up to date on the current impact of the coronavirus emergency and government recommendations, see the US Federal web site <a href="https://www.coronavirus.gov">https://www.coronavirus.gov</a> and your state and local positions.

 **Q: I am an undergrad / first year grad / faculty / etc. Is this program right for me?**